pnomolos/lazy_csv/README.md

 NOTE; This Gem is only for importing CSV files - writing of CSV files is not supported at this time.

+## Notes/Warnings

+At this time if you pass a filename to `process` it won't be closed at the end.
+For the time being it's probably best to use an instance of `IO` that can be closed when you're done.

 ### Why?

+Smarter CSV met a lot of my needs but I wanted to be able to pass a lazy enumerator through my code as opposed to running everything through a single block - I want the control of when reads are made for each line, as opposed to dumbly iterating over the whole thing.
+This allowed for better control in some cases where the CSV was divided into sections and each section could be handled independently.

+SmarterCSV also offered chunked processing (so you could process x rows at once).
+I'm hoping to have that return at some point but it's not high on the priority list right now.

+#### Originally from Smarter CSV - Why?

 Ruby's CSV library's API is pretty old, and it's processing of CSV-files returning Arrays of Arrays feels 'very close to the metal'.
 The output is not easy to use - especially not if you want to create database records from it.
 Another shortcoming is that Ruby's CSV library does not have good support for huge CSV-files, e.g. there is no support for 'chunking' and/or parallel processing of the CSV-content (e.g. with Resque or Sidekiq),